-This condition, also known as Alibert-Bazin syndrome, is rare.
+This condition, also known as Alibert-Bazin syndrome or cutaneous T-cell lymphoma, is rare.
 It happens when white blood cells called T-cells grow out of control and move from the blood into the skin.
 This causes the rash, which can be itchy.

 When cancerous T-cells are found in your blood as well as in your skin, it's called Sézary syndrome.
-It's not clear if Sézary syndrome is an advanced form of mycosis fungoides or something different.
+Sézary syndrome (SS) and mycosis fungoides (MF) are the most common subtypes of cutaneous T cell lymphoma (CTCL)